 It can take a while to develop your bespoke application, but you’ll spend more time using it than any developer will spend building it.
 Look for signals that a prospective partner is on board for the long term.
 If they’re willing to provide continued support and enhancements to future-proof your investment, you’re talking to the right people.

 9. The Right Team

 We’ve touched upon project managers, but there’s more to development than the customer-facing personnel.
 Don’t be afraid to ask about the team behind the scenes.
 How long have they been working together?
 Is there a good range of skills?
 Do they have an international presence to support you in multiple time zones?
 Ask the questions that are important to you, and make sure you’re satisfied by the answers.
 Especially in the case of…

 10. Security Credentials

 Nothing trumps security.
 You could be dazzled by their portfolio, charmed by their project managers and impressed by their methodology, but if your prospective partner isn’t trustworthy when it comes to security, then you can’t hand them your project.
 Make certain that you can trust their data security, the security of any applications they’ll use or build, and the security of any hosting.
 If you don’t feel 100% safe, walk away.

 What else do you need to know before choosing a bespoke software company?

 Choosing the right bespoke software company can be one of the most important decisions for your business, but it’s not the first decision you need to make.
-To learn all of the ins and outs of managing a bespoke development project and choosing the best possible partner for your needs, make sure you download our ebook -The Ultimate Guide to Choosing a Bespoke Software Company.
+To learn all of the ins and outs of managing a bespoke development project and choosing the best possible partner for your needs, make sure you request a copy of our ebook -The Ultimate Guide to Choosing a Bespoke Software Company.